ALBURY HISTORY SOCIETY - ALL ABOUT ALBURY

 The Albury Conservation Area map and illustrated brochure produced by Guildford Borough Council in 1989 is here.

-Albury is included in Tales & Trails of the Tillingbourne Valley HLF Project, researching a unique industrial past which stamped its character on communities.
+Albury was included in 2016's Tales & Trails of the Tillingbourne Valley HLF Project, researching a unique industrial past which stamped its character on communities.

 Over the years Albury History Society has built up an extensive archive of historical material going back to the 16th Century, which is housed at the Surrey History Centre in Woking.
 These records have been catalogued, 8261 and 8261ADD combined, and are available to visitors for research or general interest.
 Their National Archives record is here: discovery.nationalarchives.gov.uk/details/c/F216060.

 A searchable index of Albury History Society slides, photographs and talk scripts is here with a map of houses here.